ctkjose/deskframejs/README.md

 # deskframejs

-Deskframe.js is companion helper for Deskframe App available at http://expresscode.org/deskframe/.
+Deskframe.js is companion helper for the Deskframe App available at http://expresscode.org/deskframe/.

 Deskframe.js provides functionality to integrate a javascript app with Deskframe.